pvandijk2/garden_design/README.md

 3. Construction type and materials to be used for fences and retaining wall
 4. Construction type and materials to be used for pathways and entertaining areas
 5. Type of plants/flowers to use & grass to sow
-6. DIY friendly materials/construction methods
+6. Advice on DIY friendly materials/construction methods